Gifted and Talented Sections

 Talent Development 6th-8th Grade

-A dedicated Gifted and Talented class is available for students in grades 6-7.
+A dedicated Gifted and Talented course is available for students in grades 6-7.
 These courses balance aspects of advanced math, applied sciences, research, technology use, and engineering.
 Students engage in algebraic concepts, environmental mysteries (6th) or medical mysteries (7th), and exploration through research and the scientific method through the flipped classroom instruction approach.

 Talent Development 9th-12th Grade